 Experienced Gulfport Criminal Defense Attorneys Ready To Serve You

-If you are facing criminal charges in state or federal court in Mississippi, you need experienced legal representation from Gulfport criminal defense lawyers.
+If you are facing criminal charges in state or federal court in Mississippi, you need experienced legal representation from Gulfport criminal defense attorneys.
 You could be facing substantial fines and long-term imprisonment, and the prosecutors handling your case will be pushing for a maximum sentence at trial.
 You could have several defenses available.
 But without a Gulfport criminal attorney who knows how to assert them effectively, you could easily find yourself facing a lifetime of unjust consequences.

 At Smith & Holder, PLLC, we provide experienced and aggressive legal representation for individuals and businesses facing criminal charges in southern Mississippi.
 Licensed to practice in state and federal court, our criminal defense legal team in Gulfport are strategic advocates and vigorous litigators who pursue all available opportunities to protect our clients against conviction and sentencing.
 Whether your best option is to negotiate a plea deal with federal prosecutors or take your case before a jury in state court, we can help you choose the best path forward and seek the best outcome available under the circumstances at hand.
 Contact us today.

 Put a Former Felony Prosecutor on Your Side